gendelo3/TheOtherRoles/README.md

 # Gamemodes

 ## Guesser Modifier
-The **Guesser Modifier**-Gamemode is an extension to the Classic-Gamemode and gives you a multitude of new options for Guessers.\
+The **Guesser-Gamemode** is an extension to the Classic-Gamemode and gives you a multitude of new options for Guessers.\
-The Guesser is now like a modifier and can be applied to all players IF you want to.
+The Guesser is now like an addition and can be applied to all players IF you want to.
 Settings are available to set the number of guessers for each team separately (Impostor, Neutral, Crewmate).\
 When playing this game mode, the Guessers can have another role (e.g. Medic Guesser).
 The same applies of course for Impostor and/or Neutral roles.\
 Players can additionally have a modifier, if enabled (e.g. Medic Guesser Mini).